Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Examples

 \subsection{Gaussian mixture}

-Multimodal distributions are a failure mode for many standard MCMC samplers, such as LMC, HMC and MHMC, as they cannot move from one peak to another when the potential barrier between them is too high.
-They need to be augmented with an annealing procedure, where one is slowly morphing the target distribution from the prior to the posterior.
-Annealed Importance Sampling \citep{neal2001annealed} and Sequential MC (SMC) \citep{del2006sequential} are examples of annealing methods that can handle multi-modality.
-They require equilibrating the distribution at every temperature level using standard MCMC (e.g. MH or HMC), and as a result are significantly slower than standard MCMC.
-DLMC uses a different strategy from annealing, but can also handle multi-modal distributions, as long as NF can approximate it.
+Multimodal distributions are a failure mode for many standard MCMC samplers as they cannot move from one peak to another when the potential barrier between them is too high.
+They need to be augmented with an annealing procedure, where one slowly morphs the target distribution from the prior to the posterior.
+Annealed Importance Sampling \citep{neal2001annealed} and Sequential MC (SMC) \citep{del2006sequential} are examples of such procedures.
+They require equilibrating the distribution at every temperature level using standard MCMC, and as a result are significantly slower than standard MCMC.
+DLMC uses a different strategy from annealing, but can also handle multi-modal distributions, as long as an NF can approximate it.
 As an example we take a Gaussian mixture with 1/3 of the posterior mass in the first peak and 2/3 in the second peak, in $d=100$.

 We choose $N=500$, drawn from a broad initial prior $(-2,2)^d$.
-The log of prior to posterior volume ratio is 415, which is a challenge for non-gradient based MCMCs, as they become very slow in such settings.
+The log of the prior to posterior volume ratio is 415, which is a challenge for non-gradient based MCMCs, as they become very slow in such settings.
 We apply logit transforms to all the variables such that we sample in an unconstrained space.
-DLMC is gradient based and makes rapid progress towards the region of posterior mass.
+DLMC is gradient based and makes rapid progress towards the region of high posterior mass.
 The resulting DLMC posterior after 90 iterations for the first two variables is shown in figure \ref{fig2}, and is in a near perfect agreement with the true distribution.